ethanjhanks99/web_scraper/doc/Plan.md

   * An algorithm to fetch the html page using a url
   * An algorithm to read the html page and scrape the desired data
   * An algorithm that formats the data and prints it to the console

+## Design

+### Basic Overview

+The program will include one class.
+That class will have two functions (not including main).
+One method will be used to make requests to the web using the supplied url.
+The other will be used to parse data out of the html page.
+The `main` method will contain a loop that continually runs as long as there are urls to make fetch requests with.